OxfordIonTrapGroup/mjolnir/Readme.md

 ### `mjolnir_launcher`

-This is just a small launcher window that you can use to enter the main GUI.
+A small launcher window that you can use to enter the main GUI.
-Its main use is when the camera is connected locally, as it will (eventually once I implement this) list the serial numbers of all USB connected cameras.
+Its main use is when the camera is connected locally, as it can list the serial numbers of all USB connected cameras.

 When invoking from the command line, there are no arguments: